§ 156.701 DEFINITIONS.

 EAVE.
 The overhanging lower edge created by the intersection of the of the roof and wall planes.

 ELECTRONIC GAMING OPERATION.
-Any business enterprise, whether as a principal or an accessory use, where persons utilize electronic machines, including but not limited to computers and gaming terminals, to conduct games of chance, including sweepstakes, and where cash, merchandise or other items of value are redeemed or otherwise distributed, whether or not the value of such distribution is determined by electronic games played or by predetermined odds.
-This term includes, but is not limited to internet cafes, internet sweepstakes, beach sweepstakes or cybercafés.
-This does not include any lottery approved by the State of North Carolina.
+Any business enterprise where persons utilize electronic machines, including but not limited to computers and gaming terminals, to conduct games of chance, including sweepstakes, and where cash, merchandise or other items of value are redeemed or otherwise distributed, whether or not the value of such distribution is determined by electronic games played or by predetermined odds.
+This term includes, but is not limited to internet cafes, skill arcades, internet sweepstakes, beach sweepstakes or cybercafes but specifically excludes any lottery approved by the State of North Carolina and/any activity of a non-profit that is deemed lawful under state law.

 ENTRANCE.
 The front door(s) established as the primary customer access point.
 The area of an entrance shall include the area on either side of the door for a distance of at least ten feet.